UR-DataScience/electric-book/book/text/0-3-contents.md

 must be a modifiable (non-const) value of non-boolean (since C++17) arithmetic type or pointer to completely-defined object type.
-For non-boolean operands, the expression ++x is exactly equivalent to x += 1, and the expression \--x is exactly equivalent to x -= 1, that is, the prefix increment or decrement is an lvalue expression that identifies the modified operand.
+For non-boolean operands, the expression ++x is exactly equivalent to x += 1, and the expression .-x is exactly equivalent to x -= 1, that is, the prefix increment or decrement is an lvalue expression that identifies the modified operand.
 All arithmetic conversion rules and pointer arithmetic rules defined for arithmetic operators apply and determine